Wednesday, March 2, 2016

 4. The Revenant

-Alejandro G Inarritu delivers a beautiful film shot in impossible conditions.
-Leonardo Dicaprio gives his best performance equal to his roles in the Departed and Wolf of Wall Street ensuring his long deserved Oscar.
+Alejandro G Iñárritu delivers a beautiful film shot in impossible conditions.
+Leonardo DiCaprio gives his best performance equal to his roles in the Departed and Wolf of Wall Street ensuring his long deserved Oscar.
 Winnie the Pooh will never look as cuddly after the bear scene in this movie.

 3. Star Wars: The Force Awakens